The Great Treehouse War

 By the end of fifth grade, Winnie decides that the only way to change things is to barricade herself in her treehouse until her parents come to their senses—and her friends decide to join her.
 It’s kids versus grown-ups, and no one wants to back down first.
 But with ten kids in one treehouse, all with their own demands, Winnie discovers that things can get pretty complicated pretty fast!
 (Even if they are having the most epic slumber party ever.)

 (aligned to Common Core standards for grades 4-7)

 Awards and honors

-The Great Treehouse War has been named to two state reading lists!
+The Great Treehouse War has been named to three state reading lists!

 School Library Journal

 It’s kids vs. parents in epic fashion, and Graff’s not-quite-fantasy world is every kid’s dream.
 All of the frustrations young people feel with their parents during a divorce are hilariously hyperbolized in a way that will make children feel vindicated and less alone . . .
 Graff’s whimsical, original work is a breath of fresh air.
 A strong addition to any middle grade collection.